ric9rdo/BlackBlock/README.md

 # BlackBlock
-Minimalistic note taking &amp; mind notes developed in Swift for MacOS for the Mac Menu Bar.
+Minimalistic infinite note taking & mind notes developed in Swift for MacOS for the Mac Menu Bar.
 "Simplicity is the ultimate sophistication"